jpedroschmitz/volley/README.md

 npm test
 ```

-_ps: The best way to test an application like this is by doing e2e test, with Cypress.
+_ps: The best way to test an application like this is by doing e2e test with Cypress.
 As I didn't have the time to do it, I have just used `jest` with `testing-library` and created small tests to check if title, winner and other things were being displayed._